julielk/rock-paper-scissors/README.md

 1. The main objects of the game  three buttons : left - rock, middle - paper, right - scissor
 2.  player choice vs. computer's choices.
-3. The outputs represented by: a text calling the winner, a text representing competitors choices, a text that numbers the winner, losses and ties throughout the game.
+3. The outputs represented by: a text calling the winner, a text representing competitors choices, a text the numbers the winner, losses and ties throughout the game.
 4. Two features which add a bit of complexity to the game.
 The player **click** on a **addEventListener** choose rock paper or scissors.
 The computer choice is  randomly chosen by the **computer** Math random number function using Math.floor.
 5. Then compared player choice with computer to find the winner  or Tie
 6. Th  game runs five time.
 7. When the **Game Over**  press **Restart** button which restart the game and reset score to zero.